johanthoren/luminary/README.md

 ## Contribution

 Contributions are welcome, especially those related to performance improvements and bug fixes.
-Please don't open an issue or a pull request to 'fix' the interpretation of Scripture leading to this calendar system.
+Please don't open an issue or a pull request to *fix* the interpretation of Scripture leading to this calendar system.
 There are many calendar systems out there and I absolutely respect that no one can know with 100% assurance how to calculate these matters until Messiah comes back.